Information on the processing of personal data at Jyske Bank

 According to the Danish legislation on measures to prevent money laundering and financing of terrorism, we will store information, documents and other relevant registrations for at least five years after the termination of the business relations or the completion of the individual transaction.
 Recorded communications and telephone conversations (voice logs) according to the MiFID rules are accessible for you for at least five years if you contact the Bank in this regard.
 Generally, video recordings will be stored for no more than 30 days.

-We store data you have provided us with in order to establish a client relationship for a period of up to two years - even though the client relationship is not established.
-We do this in order to protect us against fraud.
+We store data, you have provided us with in order to establish a client relationship, for a period of at least two years as from time to time when we establish you as a potential client - also even though the client relationship is not established.
+We do this, among other things, in order to protect us against fraud and to be able to document consent to receive marketing material.

 2. Basis for data processing